ibm-cloud-docs/openwhisk/binding_services.md

     <dd>The name of the specific credentials within the service that you wish to use.</dd>
 </dl>

 To undertand how to use these flags, see the following example.
 By using the previous `bx wsk service bind` command, assume there were actually two conversation services, and the Action default ended up binding the incorrect service/credentials.
 You could rerun the command with the `--instance` and `--keyname` flags to ensure that you bind the correct service to the correct Action.
-First, look at what services are available, and what credentials are bound to them.
-If we were to list our services we should see output like the following:
+First, look at what services are available, and what credentials are bound to them by running `bx service list` to see output like the following:
 ```
 bx service list
 name              service        plan   bound apps   last operation